Kudaes/Blueslide-Scan/README.md

 `python blueslide.py --site .com --intitle product --inurl ?price= 2`

-It is recommended not to perform high number or searches in a short time to avoid Google's reCaptcha mechanism.
+It is recommended not to perform high number of searches in a short time to avoid Google's reCaptcha mechanism.

 # **Requirements** #